-- Confident Me Programme for KS2 and Mini Confident Me Programme for KS1 - Trained ELSA for 1:1 and group counselling - Commissioned Psychotherapist delivering in school 1:1 child counselling sessions - Parenting 2000 Play Therapy - Mindfulness Lunchtime clubs offering relaxation, art and craft - Sefton Young Carers working alongside young carers in school, delivering bespoke sessions to individuals. - Fortnightly lunchtime sessions for young carers and those who are bereaved through the charity RISE.
-The charity have also provided opportunities for young carers to take part in day trips. - Withdrawal by a teacher/teaching assistant for 1:1 support to support children with social and communication needs such as social stories and programmes such as Zones of Regulation, Time to Talk, Socially Speaking, Lego Therapy and Socially Talented. - Specialist teachers to deliver weekly PE lessons - Use of specialist sensory equipment for each class - Staff have received mindfulness and meditation training in the form of Relax Kids, Yoga and Occupational Therapy Sensory workshops - Newly appointed Pastoral Support Assistant (PSA) to work alongside families and children
+- Confident Me Programme for KS2 and Mini Confident Me Programme for KS1 - Trained ELSA for 1:1 and group counselling - Commissioned Psychotherapist delivering in school 1:1 child counselling sessions - NHS 'My Happy Mind' framework - Parenting 2000 Play Therapy - Mindfulness Lunchtime clubs offering relaxation, art and craft - Sefton Young Carers working alongside young carers in school, delivering bespoke sessions to individuals. - Withdrawal by a teacher/teaching assistant for 1:1 support to support children with social and communication needs such as social stories and programmes such as Zones of Regulation, Time to Talk, Socially Speaking, Lego Therapy and Socially Talented. - Use of specialist sensory equipment for each class

+- Staff have received mindfulness and meditation training in the form of Relax Kids, Yoga and Occupational Therapy Sensory workshops, Occupational Therapy Sensory Circuit Training - Pastoral Support Assistant (PSA) to work alongside families and children